MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/inspect-styles/edit-fonts.md

 ---
-title: Edit CSS font styles and settings in the Styles pane in DevTools
+title: Edit CSS font styles and settings in the Styles pane
 description: Learn how to change CSS font styles and settings using the Styles pane in Microsoft Edge DevTools.
 author: MSEdgeTeam
 ms.author: msedgedevrel